First of 10 new Charleston-area convenience stores in $50M investment set to open

 The 17-acre parcel sits near Treeland Drive.
 The other site in the city is under construction on Red Bank Road.

 Parker's also is initiating a new program called DailyPay for its employees that allows them to draw money from their paycheck as it's needed.
-On pay day, employees will receive the remainder of their pay that has not been withdrawn.
+On pay day, employees will receive the untapped balance.
 It launches Monday.

 Parker’s currently operates 57 stores in Georgia and South Carolina, mainly around the Savannah area.
 It has 14 in Beaufort County.
 Another is under construction in Walterboro, just outside the Charleston metro area.
 It's expected to open this fall.